-- Label all chemical containers accurately with date of preparation, names, and concentrations of chemicals and initials of the preparer - Chemicals dispensed from bulk for storage purposes must have stickers with WHMIS symbols added - If a label is damaged, the label or the container must be replaced immediately
+• Label all chemical containers accurately with date of preparation, names, and concentrations of chemicals and initials of the preparer

+- Chemicals dispensed from bulk for storage purposes must have stickers with WHMIS symbols added - If a label is damaged, the label or the container must be replaced immediately

-3.9 Material Safety Data Sheets (MSDS) Access
+3.9 Safety Data Sheets (SDS) Access

-An MSDS is a technical bulletin that provides detailed hazard, precautionary, and emergency information on a chemical.
+SDS are technical bulletins that provide detailed hazard, precautionary, and emergency information on a chemical.
 The data sheet is the second element of the WHMIS information system and supplements the alert information provided on labels.
 WHMIS provides minimum content requirements for data sheets.
-The MSDS for any chemical is available from any computer on campus at http://ccinfoweb.ccohs.ca/.
-Note that MSDSs that are used for safety references cannot be more than three years old.
+The SDS for any chemical is available from any computer on campus at http://ccinfoweb.ccohs.ca/.
+Note that SDS that are used for safety references cannot be more than three years old.